 Instructions

-- Add the ingredients to your slow cooker pan.
-Simply add everything except for the cornstarch to your slow cooker, then gently mix.
+Add everything except for the cornstarch to your slow cooker and gently mix.

-- Slow cook.
-Cover and cook on high for 3 hours or on low for 7 hours.
+Cover and cook on HIGH for 3 hours, or on LOW for 7 hours.

-- Thicken the liquids.
-Whisk some cornstarch with cold water until smooth.
+Whisk cornstarch with cold water until smooth.
 Stir the slurry into the beef mixture.
-Cover and cook on high for 30 more minutes, until the cooking liquids thicken.
+Cover and cook on HIGH for 30 more minutes to thicken the cooking liquids.
+Serve immediately.

-- Since we're using a significant amount of paprika in this recipe, it's important to make sure it's very fresh.
-Check the date on the jar, and buy a new one if yours has been open for many months.
+- The paprika used in this recipe is sweet paprika, not spicy or smoky.
+It adds warmth and depth of flavor.
+Since we're using a significant amount of paprika, it's important to make sure it's very fresh.
+Check the date on the jar, and buy a new one if yours has been open for several months.

 Recipe FAQs